 The comet’s nucleus is at about 8:00 o’clock, near the head of the more dense and bright inner coma.
 A hint of a tail can be seen projecting in the 2:00 o’clock direction.
 The tail of the comet isn’t more obvious because from Earth we’re seeing the comet almost head-on.

 This illustration, generated using Starry Night Pro, shows the position of Comet Holmes 17/P on 11/13/07 – beyond the orbit of Mars – and its relationship to the Earth, Sun and the plane of the solar system.
-This NASA/JPL Java applet can also be used to show the orbit of the comet.
-(Use the scroll bars to change the orientation.)
+An orbit visualization and much more info is available on the Comet 17P/Holmes page on TheSkyLive.